Eulerian orientations and Hadamard codes: A novel connection via counting: Introduction

 In this paper, we further study the counting restricted Eulerian orientations (\#EO) problem, defined by constraint functions placed at each vertex that represent restrictions on edges incident to the vertex.
-We consider for which class of constraint functions, the \#EO problem is tractable.
-Before we formally define the problem and describe our results, we first take a detour to another classical notion in coding theory, the Hadamard code.
+We consider which classes of constraint functions make the \#EO problem tractable.
+Before we formally define the problem and present our results, we first take a detour to another classical notion from coding theory, the Hadamard code.
 The Hadamard code is an error-correcting code used for error detection and correction when transmitting messages over very noisy or unreliable channels.
-Because of its plentiful mathematical properties, the Hadamard code is not only used in coding and communication, but also intensely studied in various areas of mathematics and theoretical computer science.
-However, it is not known how the Hadamard code can be related to Eulerian orientations, and particularly, how it can be used to carve out tractable classes for the \#EO problem.
+Because of its rich mathematical properties, the Hadamard code is not only used in coding and communication, but also studied extensively in various areas of mathematics and theoretical computer science.
+However, it has not been known how the Hadamard code can be related to Eulerian orientations, and particularly, how it can be used to carve out tractable classes for the \#EO problem.
 Quite surprisingly, in this paper, we establish a novel connection between these two well-studied mathematical notions.
 We present new tractable classes for the \#EO problem and a corresponding algorithm based on a chain reaction.
-The typical part of these classes, defined as kernels are characterized perfectly by the Hadamard code (or more precisely, the balanced Hadamard code).
+The core components of these classes, referred to as kernels, are characterized perfectly by the Hadamard code (or more precisely, the balanced Hadamard code).